restqa/faker-plugin/docs/features.md

 ## Dataset

-On top of adding step definition this plugin is adding an extra capability to the dataset.
+On top of adding step definition this plugin will attach extra capabilities to the dataset.

-### Generate a fake data on the fly generation
+### Generate a fake data on the fly

-If you have to deal with a lot of fake data, it will be inconvenient to multiple create step definition as share above.
+If you have to deal with a lot of fake data, it will be inconvenient the step definition included in this plugin.
-This is why you could also generate your fake data on the fly, by using the dynamic data synthax.
+This is why you can generate your fake data on the fly as well.
+It will be using the dynamic data synthax.

-As you know you can interact with the dataset using the pattern `{{ firstName }}` in order to print the `firstName` variable.
+As you know you can interact with the dataset using the pattern `{{ firstName }}` in order to print the `firstName` variable, and so on...
-Then if you add the prefix `faker` you will be able to access directly to the Faker library properties.
+Then by using the same pattern and you attach the prefix `faker` you will be able to access directly to the Faker library properties.

 Example: